 We work closely with medical and radiation oncologists to ensure that our patients have the full benefit of all facets of urological oncology.

 - Active surveillance or watchful waiting

 - Robot-assisted surgery

 - Diversionary surgery

-Georgia Urology offers cryosurgery for treatment of early stage prostate cancer that has not spread outside the gland and certain small kidney tumors.
+Georgia Urology offers cryosurgery for the treatment of early-stage prostate cancer that has not spread outside the gland and certain small kidney tumors.
 Cryosurgery or cryoablation is the use of extreme cold produced by liquid nitrogen (or argon gas) to destroy abnormal or cancerous tissue.

 Performed while the patient is under anesthesia (local or general), doctors insert multiple slender needles or cryoprobes into precise locations either through the skin using ultrasound or laparoscopically.
 Ultrasound or MRI is used to monitor the freezing of the cells in order to limit damage to nearby healthy tissue.
 Liquid nitrogen or argon gas is circulated within the probes to freeze the tumor and kill the cancer cells.
 Thermal sensors track temperatures in and around the area to preserve surrounding tissues.
 After cryosurgery, the frozen tissue thaws and is naturally absorbed by the body.

 Cryosurgery, like any other local therapy for prostate cancer, can cause side effects but they occur more often in men who have had radiation to the prostate.
 Incontinence (lack of urinary control) reported in less than 1% of patients following cryosurgery, is often temporary.
 Since the nerve bundles that control erections are adjacent to the prostate many men become impotent (loss of sexual function) if the entire gland is frozen.
 However, qualified patients may be candidates for potency-sparing cryosurgery.